BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - Straight west and slightly up from the previous item, you can find a hidden *Tiny Mushroom* between some palm trees.
 - East of Sugiline Cave, you can find an *Exp.
 Candy XL*.
 - In the northeast side of the desert map north of where we previously found the hidden Star Piece, you can get a hidden *Rawst Berry*.
+- Slightly up and left you'll find a large hill: at its base is a skull containing a *Rare Bone*.
-- Go straight up from here.
+- Go up and slightly right from here.
 You'll see a hidden *Full Heal* in a rock.
 - A decent bit west of the previous item, you'll find a hidden *Fire Gem*.
 - West of the here, you can find a *Dawn Stone* hidden in a rock.
-- Back on the left side of the desert, straight east of the Stone Plate rock, under some tracks you'll find a hidden *Fairy Gem*.
+- Go down, around the right side of the large hill and go down past the tracks.
+You'll find a hidden *Fairy Gem* in a desert rose.
-- Going straight east from the Fairy Gem, past the fork in the tracks you'll see a large hill.
-On the other side is a skull containing a *Rare Bone*.
-- Down and to the left from here, you'll lose the train tracks but will eventually find them again in the sand.
-Left of here in a patch of green, you can get a *Dire Hit*.

 **Map 2**

+!enc(703, ["Cave"], nil, "Tourmaline Desert (Layout 2)")

+Map 2 has this trainer, near the oasis:

+!battle(["Erebus", :AceTrainerM, 0], "Desert Field")

+!img("tourmaline_items_2.png")

 - On the hill where we found the 3 Exp.
 Candies, you can find a hidden *Chewing Gum*.
 - South of the hill, you can get a hidden *Poké Snax* between some rock pillars.
 - On the left side of the desert you'll see a clump of desert roses and cacti.
 Nearby is a hidden *Oval Stone*.
+- Go straight east from the desert roses to find a hidden *Bug Gem* on top of a dune.
-- Hugging the left wall of the desert, you'll find a hidden *Green Shard* in a bush.
+- Hugging the left wall of the desert and continuing down, you'll find a hidden *Green Shard* in a bush.
 - Across the desert, north of where we found the Relic Copper earlier, you can find a hidden *Green Shard* and *Purple Shard* near desert rose trees.
 - Near the oasis on the right side of the desert, you can find hidden *Ability Capsule*, *Petaya Berry*, and *Carbos*.
+The Ability Capsule requires surfing, which you cannot do while with Taka.
+- Slightly south and west from the oasis, you can find a hidden *Green Shard* in a skull by a hill.
+- Left from the previous item you'll find train tracks.
+Follow these up to get a hidden *Purple Shard*.
 - In the northeastern corner of the desert you can find a hidden *Ultra Ball* and *Exp.
 Candy XL* in some rocks.
-- Back down from here, slightly south and west from the oasis, you can find a hidden *Green Shard* in a skull by a hill.
-- Left from the previous item you'll find train tracks.
-Follow these up to get a hidden *Purple Shard*.
-- Up and left from here you'll find a *Bug Gem* on top of a dune.

 **Map 3**

+!enc(704, ["Cave"], nil, "Tourmaline Desert (Layout 3)")

+Map 3 has this trainer, northwest of Sugiline Cave:

+!battle(["Altimis", :AceTrainerM, 0], "Desert Field")

+!img("tourmaline_items_3.png")

 - Just below the hill where we found the 3 Exp.
 Candies, you can find a hidden *Heart Scale* and *Red-Hots*.
 - Following the left wall down, you can get a *Blue Shard* in a bush.
 - Further down the left wall, nearby a desert rose patch you can get a *Calcium* and a *Dragon Gem*.
 - Follow the left wall down, on the other side of the bend in the wall you can find a hidden *Peppermint* near a dead tree.
 - Nearby the oasis on the left side of the map, you can find a hidden *Relic Gold*, *Salac Berry*, and *Protein*.
+The Relic Gold can only be obtained via surfing when Taka is not a partner.
 - To the right and slightly up from the oasis, you'll find a hidden *Red Shard*.
 - On the train platform down and to the right of the oasis you can get a hidden *Sun Stone*.
 - Across the tracks from the station and slightly down you'll find a hidden *Red Shard* near a pillar.